stacksmith/cepl-shadertoy/README.md

     (setf f (+ 1.0 (/ (log f) 16)))
     (v! f (* f f) (* f f f) 1.0)))
 ```
+### PLEASE SUBMIT YOUR SHADERS
+by opening an issue, and I will add them to the repo!

 ## Quickstart:

 Clone the repo to a quicklisp-visible directory.